parse-community/Parse-SDK-Android/.github/ISSUE_TEMPLATE/---1-report-an-issue.md

 ### New Issue Checklist
 <!--
-    Please check all of the following boxes [x] before submitting your issue.
+    Check every following box [x] before submitting your issue.
     Click the "Preview" tab for better readability.
-    Thanks for contributing to the Parse Android SDK!
+    Thanks for contributing to Parse Platform!
 -->

 - [ ] I am not disclosing a [vulnerability](https://github.com/parse-community/Parse-SDK-Android/security/policy).
 - [ ] I am not just asking a [question](https://github.com/parse-community/.github/blob/main/SUPPORT.md).
 - [ ] I have searched through [existing issues](https://github.com/parse-community/Parse-SDK-Android/issues?q=is%3Aissue).
-- [ ] I can reproduce the issue with the [latest version of the Parse Android SDK](https://github.com/parse-community/Parse-SDK-Android/releases). <!-- We don't investigate issues for outdated releases. -->
+- [ ] I can reproduce the issue with the latest version of [Parse Server](https://github.com/parse-community/parse-server/releases) and the [Parse Android SDK](https://github.com/parse-community/Parse-SDK-Android/releases). <!-- We don't investigate issues for outdated releases. -->
-- [ ] I can reproduce the issue with the [latest version of Parse Server](https://github.com/parse-community/parse-server/releases).

 ### Issue Description
 <!-- What is the specific issue? -->